Top Artists – Michael Jackson

 Thriller Is Proof that Bernie Grundman Was Cutting Great Records in 1982

-This commentary was written many years ago, probably in 2010, right around the time that Thriller really started to sound good, owing to advances we had made in cleaning and playback.
+This commentary was written many years ago, probably in 2007, right around the time that our system really started to get Thriller to sound good, owing to advances we had made in cleaning and playback.
+We went into a great deal more detail about those changes in this commentary, which compares the sound of Thriller from the 80s and the sound of Thriller today.

 Our old friend Bernie Grundman handled the mastering for Thriller and managed to do a really nice job.
 Unfortunately, most copies of this mass-produced classic don’t give you as much of the magic as other copies, including the ones BG mastered.